3245 Students

 Basic Considerations

+Determining whether an individual is considered enrolled in an institution of higher education is defined by three criteria: enrollment status, the type of school, and the type of curriculum.
 An individual is considered to be enrolled in an institution of higher education if the individual is enrolled in:

 OR

-Students enrolled in on-line classes, CD-ROM, DVD, Hybrid classes, and other courses are considered to be enrolled in an institution of higher education if the course (s) meets the above criteria.
+Students enrolled in online classes, CD-ROM, DVD, Hybrid classes, and other courses are considered to be enrolled in an institution of higher education if the course (s) meets the above criteria.

-An AU member enrolled in a post-secondary institution that is not an institution of higher education or is enrolled in an institution of higher education less than half time is not defined as a student in higher education for SNAP purposes and is not subject to the student eligibility criteria.
+An AU member enrolled in a post-secondary institution that is not an institution of higher education or is enrolled in an institution of higher education less than half-time is not defined as a student in higher education for SNAP purposes and is not subject to the student eligibility criteria.

 Courses Not Considered Higher Education